Altiplano–Puna volcanic complex

 The Altiplano–Puna volcanic complex (Complejo volcánico Altiplano-Puna), also known as APVC, is a complex of volcanic systems in the Puna of the Andes.
 It is located in the Altiplano area, a highland bounded by the Bolivian Cordillera Real in the east and by the main chain of the Andes, the Western Cordillera, in the west.
 It results from the subduction of the Nazca Plate beneath the South American Plate.
 Melts caused by subduction have generated the volcanoes of the Andean Volcanic Belt including the APVC.
 The volcanic province is located between 21° S–24° S latitude.
 The APVC spans the countries of Argentina, Bolivia and Chile.

 In the Miocene–Pliocene (10-1 mya), calderas erupted felsic ignimbrites in four distinct pulses separated by periods of low levels of activity.
-At least three volcanic centres (Guacha caldera, La Pacana, Pastos Grandes, Vilama) had eruptions of a Volcanic Exposivity Index (VEI) of 8, as well as smaller scale eruptive centres.
+At least three volcanic centres (Guacha caldera, La Pacana, Pastos Grandes, Vilama) had eruptions of a Volcanic Explosivity Index (VEI) of 8, as well as smaller scale eruptive centres.
 Activity waned after 2 mya, but present-day geothermal activity and volcanoes dated to the Holocene, as well as recent ground deformation at Uturunku volcano indicate still-extant present-day activity of the system.

 Geography

 The Andes mountain chain originated from the subduction of the Nazca Plate below the South American Plate and was accompanied by extensive volcanism.
 Between 14° S and 28° S lies one volcanic area with over fifty recently active systems, the Central Volcanic Zone (CVZ).
 Since the late Miocene between 21° S and 24° S a major ignimbrite province formed over 70 km thick crust, the Altiplano–Puna volcanic complex, between the Atacama and the Altiplano.
-The Toba volcanic system in Indonesia and Taupo in New Zealand are analogous to the province.
+The Toba volcanic system in Indonesia and Taupō in New Zealand are analogous to the province.
 The APVC is located in the southern Altiplano-Puna plateau, a surface plateau 300 km wide and 2000 km long at an altitude of 4000 m, and lies 50–150 km east of the volcanic front of the Andes.
 Deformational belts limit it in the east.
 The Altiplano itself forms a block that has been geologically stable since the Eocene; below the Atacama area conversely recent extensional dynamics and a weakened crust exist.
 The Puna has a higher average elevation than the Altiplano, and some individual volcanic centres reach altitudes of more than 6000 m.
 The basement of the northern Puna is of Ordovician to Eocene age.
+The Pastos Grandes-Lipez-Coranzuli lineament forms the northern boundary of the Altiplano-Puna volcanic complex.